Non-combatant: World War II

-In World War II, with the frequency of bombings and air raids on cities, non-combatants were more affected than they were in previous wars.
-Sources claim that over forty-five million civilians and non-combatants lost their lives over the course of the war.
+In World War II, non-combatants were more affected than they were in previous wars.
+Sources claim that over forty-five million civilians and non-combatants lost their lives throughout the war.
 This number, however, is largely debated.
 Despite the understanding that over 18 million were killed in the Holocaust and as a result of other Nazi persecution, the exact number will likely never be determined.
 There is also difficulty of estimating the numbers for events such as the Nanjing massacre, though it is estimated that between 200,000 and 300,000 civilians and prisoners of war were slaughtered.
-This does not necessarily include military, non-combatant or civilian peoples killed by radiation, disease or other means as a result of war.
-After World War II ended, countries got together with the aim to give rights to non-combatants, and created the 1949 Geneva Conventions, built off the 1907 Hague Convention.
+This does not necessarily include military, non-combatant or civilian people killed by radiation, disease, or other means as a result of war.
+After World War II ended, countries got together with the aim to give rights to non-combatants and created the 1949 Geneva Conventions, built off the 1907 Hague Convention.

 Vietnam War

-The Vietnam War is one war in the mid-20th century in which many civilians were identified to have been killed.
-Many civilians were not specifically identified as whether they are non-combatants or ordinary civilians, which might have been directly or indirectly killing hundreds and thousands of Vietnamese civilians.
-However, there is no exact proportion of the number of the non-combatants have or were specify the exact figure, the statistics that has been given were all the estimates on how many civilians and combatants were killed.
-Most of the recorded number of people missing or killed were not specific, but all were casualties, meaning there is/was no exact figure or combatants or non-combatants.
+The Vietnam War was one war in the mid-20th century in which many civilians were killed.
+Many civilians were not specifically identified as whether they were non-combatants or ordinary civilians, which might have been directly or indirectly killing hundreds and thousands of Vietnamese civilians.
+However, there is no exact proportion of the number of non-combatants who have or were specified the exact figure, the statistics that have been given were all the estimates on how many civilians and combatants were killed.
+Most of the recorded numbers of people missing or killed were not specific, but all were casualties, meaning there is/was no exact figure for combatants or non-combatants.
 Military records in the National Archives do not specify how many non-combatants were killed during the Vietnam War.

-Thousands of people were killed: civilian, casualties, combatants and non-combatants and so as ordinary civilians (citizens) in Vietnam but also in Laos and Cambodia.
+Thousands of people were killed: civilians, casualties, combatants and non-combatants and so as ordinary civilians (citizens) in Vietnam but also in Laos and Cambodia.
 Thus, all figures do not specify how many non-combatants were killed or injured.